JamesSerrago/osticket-prereqs/README.md

 Password: osTicketPassword1! (for example/whatever you chose)

--Install / Enable IIS in Windows WITH CGI and Common HTTP Features
+Install / Enable IIS in Windows WITH CGI and Common HTTP Features

 World Wide Web Services -> Application Development Features ->